 - I have removed the antivirus software but I can’t remove its kernel extension.

 Remove Antivirus Software Using its Uninstaller

-But please note, some antivirus software create a kernel file and hide them in Extensions folder is deep subfolders.
+But please note, some antivirus software tools create a kernel file and hide them in Extensions folder is deep subfolders.
 Also, they protect kernel files from being deleted.
 If you try to remove such a file to Trash, you will face a situation when Finder ignores the removal command.
 If you face such an issue, please learn how to remove a kernel extension on a Mac.

 Remove Antivirus Software using App Cleaner & Uninstaller

 Another way to uninstall antivirus software is to use third-party removal tools, for example, App Cleaner & Uninstaller by Nektony.

 There are 3 easy steps to uninstall malware protection programs with App Cleaner & Uninstaller.
 But before you do so, it is important to quit the antivirus.
 Otherwise, the running processes in the background can create new files.
 You can also check for background processes with the help of Activity Monitor and close all related running processes.
 And only after this, uninstall the program.